Orientation Schedule and Activities

 How do I register for orientation if I’m an international student (non U.S. citizen, non-permanent resident)?

 If you are not a U.S. citizen or permanent resident upon admission to UT Austin, you are classified as an international student.
-In addition to orientation, all international students are required to attend an International Briefing and Check-In (IBC) session.
-Sign up for an IBC on the International Office website.
+In addition to orientation, all international students are required to complete the check-in process with Texas Global before they can register for classes.
 International students must also satisfy additional immunization requirements.
 Learn more about requirements for international students.